-Join our vision of millions of white men moving in partnership with BIPOC colleagues, white women and each other to build equitable communities.
+Join our vision of millions of white men moving in partnership with BIPOC and white colleagues to build equitable communities.

 •